-Build quality and an imposing stance give the X5 a prominence that few other SUV manufacturers can, delivering a driving experience that is high on comfort, spaciousness and performance.
-The diesel engines offer good economy and seated within the ample interior, you can easily admire the renowned level of quality.
+Build quality and an imposing stance give the X5 a prominence that few other SUV manufacturers can, delivering a driving experience which exudes comfort, spaciousness and performance.
+BMW X5 leasing comes with a choice of diesel engines which offer good economy and, seated within the ample interior, you can easily admire the renowned level of quality.

 The result is a car that, though no longer head and shoulders above the competition, can still set the standard most of them must aspire to.

 BMW doesn’t actually like the term ‘SUV’ with its clunky connotations and has always marketed this car as an ‘SAV’ or ‘Sports Activity Vehicle’, though the tag never really caught on.
 As you’d expect, this third generation version moves the game on a little further again, offering what, on paper at least, BMW claims to be the best combination of performance and efficiency in its class.
 But the competition’s tougher than ever before, with rivals claiming better driving dynamics, extra practicality and greater luxury.
 With all that in mind, is this still the most complete car in its segment?